Computational biology and drug discovery: what to expect in 2023

 One can identify already several trends set by these newer tools:

 · The limit in speed and scalability of structure prediction has not been reached yet.
 Some of the newer tools are several orders of magnitude faster than AlphaFold without sacrificing the accuracy of the predicted protein models.
-Importantly, scalability is of primary importance if one wants to structurally enrich larger datasets, such as datasets of immune repertoires.
+Importantly, scalability is of primary importance if one wants to enrich larger datasets, such as datasets of immune repertoires, with structural models.

 · We also observe that many of the newer structure prediction tools are dropping the computationally and time-expensive steps of multiple sequence alignment (MSA) optimization, which has a direct impact on scalability.
 To compensate for the information lost by this decision, diverse groups often utilize protein encoding coming from different language models (more on that follows below).

 · Specialized structure prediction models – such as those trained on structures of antibodies, or those based on antibody language models – outperform original AlphaFold in their specialized subdomain.
-For example, several tools have been optimized for predicting the structure of CDR3 loops (IgFold, EquiFold, ABLooper, to name a few), though the obtained progress has been somewhat limited, and it seems that the accuracy of such tools has nearly converged.
+For example, several tools have been optimized for predicting the structure of CDR3 loops (IgFold, EquiFold, ABLooper, to name a few).
+The speed of these tools is truly remarkable,although it seems that their accuracy has nearly converged.

 We believe that in 2023, protein structure prediction will become even faster and more specialized, though it remains to be seen whether any notable progress in prediction accuracy can be achieved.

 We are confident that in the coming year, increasingly large databases of predicted structures of antibodies will become available.
-In combination with sensitive structural search capabilities, this will provide previously unseen potential for in silico drug discovery projects, such as humanization efforts or finding biosimilar drugs.
+In combination with sensitive structural search capabilities, this will provide previously unseen potential for in silico drug discovery projects, such as humanization efforts or finding antibodies with prescribed function.

 Language models for proteins in general and antibodies in particular

-In 2023 we will continue getting used to the fact that a protein, as an entity, can have multiple representations useful in different contexts.
-Sequence, structure, vector, and different combinations thereof have become parts of our new metalanguage describing proteins and antibodies.
+In 2023, we will continue getting used to the fact that a protein, as an entity, can have multiple representations useful in different contexts.
+Sequence, structure, vector, and different combinations thereof have become parts of our new metalanguage describing proteins, including antibodies.
 We expect that language models will keep being finetuned for many new prediction tasks.
 However, there is hardly any reason to stop here, and we predict that in the coming year, new useful modalities to represent proteins will be discovered and put to use.

 We cannot resist mentioning another topic, which might be less populated at the moment, but which has enormous potential.
-Protein generative models based on diffusion rely upon the same principles as OpenAI’s text-to-image system (check out DALL·E 2 if you have been living under a stone).
+Protein generative models based on diffusion rely upon the same principles as OpenAI’s text-to-image system (check out DALL·E 2 for example).
 These new generative models promise to design proteins with prescribed shape, symmetries, and other properties.
 We believe that models of this sort as well as methods for sequence-structure co-design will gain in popularity and usage next year.
-The future is very curious indeed!
+The future is very exciting indeed!